 - Google launches 'Hands Free' mobile payment experiment for Android and iPhone (TechRepublic)

-Apple Pay person-to-person and Apple Pay Cash
+What is Apple Pay person-to-person and Apple Pay Cash?

 At WWDC 2017, Apple announced that iOS 11 will support person-to-person payments using Apple Pay and iMessage.
 This is a new iMessage app available to Apple Pay users, giving you the ability to send money using your credit or debit cards to someone directly through the Messages interface.

 When someone receives money, it's deposited into your Apple Pay Cash card.
 Think of this as a prepaid credit card—when you receive money the cash is placed on this card and is available for spending through Apple Pay (in apps, online, or in stores), sending through iMessage to someone else, or depositing into your bank account.

 - Apple Pay takes on Venmo with personal money transfers (CNET)

 - Forget Apple Pay.
 Mastercard's got a fingerprint reader (CNET)

 - My first (belated) payment with Apple Pay: Wow, this really does change everything (ZDNet)

 - WWDC 2017: All the news about iOS 11 (TechRepublic)